Continuously variable transmission: Other uses

 Some drill presses and milling machines contain a simple belt-drive CVT system to control the speed of the spindle, including the Jet models J-A5816 and J-A5818.
 In this system, the effective diameter of only the output shaft pulleys is continuously variable.
 The input pulley connected to the motor is usually fixed in diameter (or sometimes with discrete steps to allow a selection of speed ranges).
 The operator adjusts the speed of the drill by using a hand wheel that controls the width of the gap between the pulley halves.
 A tensioner pulley is implemented in the belt transmission to take up or release the slack in the belt as the speed is altered.

 Winches and hoists are also an application of CVTs, especially for those adapting the transmission ratio to the resistant torque.

 Bicycles with CVT gearing have had limited commercial success, with one example providing a range of gearing equivalent to an eight-speed shifter.
 The bicycle's short gearing assisted when cycling uphill, but the CVT was noted to significantly increase the weight of the bicycle.

-The rise of the electric bicycle has brought a reappraisal of the CVT as a better solution for an optimal drive train set up in comparison to gearing systems historically applied on human powered bicycles.
-The handsfree and continuously stepless operation combined with low maintenance make the CVT an appealing solution for use on city eBikes and by commuters.
+The increasing adoption of the electric bicycle has brought a reappraisal of the CVT as an alternative to traditional drive train set up in comparison to gearing systems historically applied on human powered bicycles.
+The handsfree and continuously stepless operation combined with low maintenance make the CVT a solution for use on city e-bikes and by commuters.